 Spring Pasta with Nettle Pesto

 Spring Pasta with nettle Pesto, toasted pine nuts and lemon zest.
 Full of nutrients and so delicious!

 - Cuisine: Northwest

-- 8 oz linguine- ( I used spinach flavored)
+- 8 oz linguine- (or any pasta, I used spinach flavored)

 - 3– 4 cups raw stinging nettles

 - 2– 3 medium garlic cloves